2005 Hungarian presidential election

 An indirect presidential election was held in Hungary on 6–7 June 2005.
-Incumbent President Ferenc Mádl, who was elected by the centre-right governing parties in 2000, did not seek for a second term.
+Incumbent President Ferenc Mádl, was eligible for a second term, but did not seek for re-election.
 Former President of the Constitutional Court László Sólyom was elected with an absolute majority.
 This was the closest election since 1990 and the last one which was not won by the candidate of the ruling party.